mhorpheus/test/DFIR-Engagement-Status-Report.md

 ## Billable Hours
 The Billable Hours section of the ESR contains an editable chart that allows for the `Hours Used` and `Hours Remaining` values to be updated to reflect the current status of the engagement.

-The Billable Hours chart should include hours for all consultants supporting the incident, including hours for IRIS Threat Research, Malware Reverse Engineering, etc.
+The Billable Hours chart should include hours for all consultants supporting the incident, including hours for XFIR Threat Research, Malware Reverse Engineering, etc.

 ## Activities Completed Since Last Update